KelvinShadewing/KyrodianLegends/wiki/midi.md

 **BIO:**
 A young mercenary in training who was formerly a pirate after being adopted by [Emperor Pendragon](pendragon.md).
 Midi became an orphan when he was six at the same time he discovered his affinity for bomb magic when his family's car ran off the road into a river.
 Midi saw a [shadewing](shadewing.md) after escaping the flooding car, and in a panic, cast his first bomb, blasting himself out of the river.
 His parents were unable to escape from the vehicle and drowned.

-He was quickly found by the Cold Front and taken in for his abilities.
+He was quickly found by a passenger airship captain named Tempest Firemane, a [gryphon](gryphons.md), and raised as a cabin boy until one night, the ship was attacked by the Cold Front.
+Captain Firemane challenged [Emperor Pendragon](pendragon.md) to defend his ship, and went missing after being knocked out and falling overboard.
+Midi attempted to fight Pendragon as well, but rather than let the boy fall as well, Pendragon took him along as part of his loot.

 For most of his time in the Cold Front, Midi was mostly treated as just a weapon by many of the pirates, only really making a connection with Pendragon's nephew, [Puck](puck.md), who had also lost his parents.
 He developed a penchant for snark and puns to help him deal with the abbrasive attitudes of the rest of the Cold Front, in particular that of [Dr. Quincey](drq.md).

 He accquired his Transphere while exploring a ruin infested with [biometals](biometals.md) and found a piece of experimental biometal tech that attached itself to him and integrated itself into his tail, allowing him to curl up and cover himself in pillbug armor.
 Cortex Vespa, the cerebrate of the nest, was thrilled at finally finding a successful bonding of biometal tech and Kyrodian biology, but still attempted to kill Midi for what he knew.
 After fighting his way out, Midi kept his Transphere a secret from the Cold Front for fear of Dr. Quincey wanting to do further experimentation on him.